 Contact us at: firstname.lastname@example.org or ring 07495 054669.

-We are a small organisation but with a serious reputation for delivering professional projects and “punching above our weight”.
-Membership starts at £15 per year.
+We are a small organisation but with a serious reputation for delivering professional projects and are punching above our weight.
+Friends’ Membership starts at £15 per year.
 Donations are always very welcome, a Gift Aid declaration helps it go even further, and we also welcome longer-term enquiries about legacies etc. Please visit our membership page to download a form.

 In 2007 we welcomed four new patrons: Mark Murphy and Lesley Dolphin, who are both well known broadcasters on BBC Radio Suffolk, and Gloria and Trevor Buckley, who are involved in the running of three Traveller sites in the eastern region.
-Sadly Trevor died in 2018 and is missed by many.
-All three are active supporters of the East Anglian Traditional Music Trust.
+Sadly Trevor died in 2018 and is missed by us all.

 EATMT projects have been supported by:

 Alfred Williams Charitable Trust